jcegan/Daily-Planner/README.md

 # Daily-Planner
 I made this daily planner as a project and something I wish to use to help order all the things going on in my daily life.
 ## App features
--Clean and intuitive UI for seamless interaction.
+-Clean and intuitive UI for seamless interaction<br>
--Switch bewteen year, month and week calendars
+-Switch bewteen year, month and week calendars<br>
--Set titles and times of tasks and display on calendars -Save task data using javaScript localStorage
+-Set titles and times of tasks and display on calendars<br>
+-Save task data using javaScript localStorage<br>
--Clean and maintainable code
+-Clean and maintainable code<br>
 ## How it's made:
 **Programming languages:** HTML, CSS, SCSS, JS, nodeJS As this is my first self made full stack project, I include everthing from front-end to back-end.
 I use JavaScript for the logic and interactivity of the different modules, I also use nodeJS to provide a localhost server to run client-side.